 Starting a sole proprietorship is the easiest way for a single individual to start a business.
 An individual does not have to file any incorporation paperwork to form a sole proprietorship with Colorado; however, the individual may be required to get specific permits from the city, county, or state.
 The individual may need an Employee Identification Number (EIN) if he is going to have employees or independent contractors.
 In addition, in some cases, the individual may also want to apply for intellectual property rights such as trademarks, trade names, and copyrights.

 Sole proprietors are required to keep records for all business expenses.
 Sole proprietors need to keep personal and business expenses separate.
 In most cases, this means keeping separate checking accounts, credit cards, and making sure that when purchasing business and personal items at the same time, requesting separate transactions (and receipts).
 In addition, if a sole proprietor has employees, he will need to keep documentation on each employee as required by the United States Department of Labor, the IRS, Colorado Department of Labor and Employment, and other governmental agencies.
-(For more information, please see What records do I need to keep for employment purposes?)

 The advantages to forming a sole proprietorship are: